-The 8th annual US Trail Running Conference, takes place in Estes Park, CO, October 21-24, 2020 with sessions for trail runners & trail race directors, combining to all things trail running with interactive workshops covering specific subjects critical to holding successful, sustainable & low impact events.
+The 9th annual US Trail Running Conference, takes place in Fayetteville, AR, October 27-30, 2021 with sessions for trail runners & trail race directors, combining to all things trail running with interactive workshops covering specific subjects critical to holding successful, sustainable & low impact events.

 Collegiate Running Association

 The American Trail Running Association works with the Collegiate Running Association to increase exposure and awareness for trail and mountain running among college students.
 The Collegiate Running Association is a 501(c)3 non-profit organization founded November, 2013 with a mission to promote healthy lifestyles among college students by providing and expanding opportunities in the sport of running.

 USA Track & Field

 USA Track & Field (USATF) is the National Governing Body for track & field, long-distance running and race walking in the United States.
 A division of the Long Distance Running (LDR) Committee, the Mountain, Ultra & Trail (MUT) Council oversees 7 national teams and a dozen national championship races within USATF.
 ATRA executive director Nancy Hobbs is chair of the MUT Council.
 ATRA director of marketing Richard Bolt is a member of the MUT Council Executive Committee.